Sign In

 Haebom

-I've been seeing stories about stress management in the United States Special Operations Forces (SOF) lately.
-Looking at the sources, it seems that those who served in the Middle East have returned to society, and with the recent wars that have been receiving worldwide attention, such as the Russo-Urban War and the I-Ha conflict, there have been many articles about stress management methods, like OO tips.
-Actually, if it were such an obvious story, I wouldn't have thought to write it down, but it's surprising, so I'm writing it down.
-Actually, in my early 20s, I read a book titled "Navy SEAL Mental Management Methods," but it didn't really resonate because it felt cold and evil, tough, and rational.
-But this stress management method is a little different.
+Lately, I've come across stories about stress management in the United States Special Operations Forces (SOF).
+From what I can tell, the sources seem to be veterans who served in the Middle East and have returned to civilian life.
+With globally recognized conflicts like the Russia-Ukraine war and the Israel-Hamas conflict ongoing, there have been a lot more articles about ways to handle stress, like so-called "pro tips."
+Honestly, if it had been yet another obvious story, I wouldn't have thought to write about it, but it surprised me, so I decided to jot it down.
+Back in my early twenties, I read a book titled something like "Navy SEALs' Mental Management Methods," and it had that classic cold, rugged, grit-your-teeth, relentlessly rational vibe—which didn’t really resonate with me.
+But this approach to stress management feels a bit different.

-Emotion regulation: Reduce negative thoughts and fears, avoid distracting thoughts during important tasks
+Emotion regulation: Minimize negative thoughts and fears, and avoid distracting thoughts during crucial missions

-Calm your body's response to stress: Reduce your heart rate and anxiety with regular, slow breathing and progressive muscle relaxation.
+Soothing your physical response to stress: Lower your heart rate and anxiety through steady, slow breathing and gradual muscle relaxation

-Make friends: communicate, give constructive feedback, group together with others who are going through the same stress, ask for help
+Building connections: Communicate, offer constructive feedback, band together with others under the same stress, and don't hesitate to ask for help

-When you get out of a stressful situation
+Once you're out of a highly stressful situation

-Regular exercise: Aerobic exercise and strength training can help reduce stress levels and keep you healthy.
+Regular exercise: Cardio and strength training help lower stress levels and maintain your overall health

-Healthy Eating Habits: Keep your body and mind healthy with a good diet
+Healthy eating: Keep your body and mind in shape with a good, balanced diet

-Engage in relaxation activities: Reduce stress by relieving tension through breathing-based meditation, yoga, etc.
+Engage in relaxation activities: Relieve tension and lower stress through breath-focused meditation, yoga, and similar activities

-Stay connected with your peers: Support from friends and family improves psychological health when faced with stress.
+Stay connected: Support from friends and family boosts your psychological well-being when stress hits

-It is also impressive that there are various stress relief facilities within the US military as welfare facilities.
-I think they would be much more helpful than the religious facilities and private facilities in Korea.
+It's also impressive that the US military offers a variety of stress relief facilities as part of their welfare programs.
+I feel like these would be much more helpful than the religious or recreational facilities you'd typically find in Korea.

 Subscribe to 'haebom'